ColinPeppler/500lines/NOTES.md

 ## Design characteristics
 ### External characteristics
-* Correctness: degree to which a system is free from faults
+* Correctness: degree to which a system matches its specification
 * Usability: easy which users can use & learn
 * Efficiency: minimal use of resources
 * Reliability: long delta (in times) between failures